 Coincidently, this understanding of the body aligns with that of Deleuze and Guattari who argue that the neurosis caused by psychology prevents us to feel our bodily desires.
 They argue that a politics of change must incorporate these satisfactorily into a collectivised subjective resistance of the (psychoanalytic, capitalist) regime.
 (Deleuze & Guattari, 2013) One might be wary of their normative stance, but what seems important is the societal potential of e.g. health: When implementing a reorganisation of bodily wellbeing a sensitivity of malice manifested in our body might be promoted.
 This awareness can lead to the governmental management of selfhood but it might also empower workers to feel how societal trends like social acceleration (Rosa, 2010) stresses subjects leading to intended or unintended deceleration, and that the answer to these problem are perhaps best addressed outside the body; through organisational or even societal resistance.

 Producing the corporate body through management of health and individualisation in the competition state bear two meanings, as it not only relates to the subjective material-discursive management of health.
-It also implies the managerial trend of organisational health promotion, and the special position ascribed to managers in this ambition: primarily on a local level but also on a wider societal level of what Fournier and Grey call ‘managerialism’ in which managers are seen as central actors to organisational as well as wider societal analyses (Alvesson & Deetz, 2000; Fournier & Grey, 2000).
+It also implies the managerial trend of organisational health promotion, time management/control,and the special position ascribed to managers in this ambition: primarily on a local level but also on a wider societal level of what Fournier and Grey call ‘managerialism’ in which managers are seen as central actors to organisational as well as wider societal analyses (Alvesson & Deetz, 2000; Fournier & Grey, 2000).
 Managers are in general placed in powerful positions in society but in the municipal study they are given certain power of definition in relation to health promotion as they are given the responsibility to make health permeate all levels of organisational life.
 Moreover, their own health behaviour is assessed by top management as they are seen as ‘role models of healthy behaviour’ or ‘health ambassadors’.

 Analysis - The changing of welfare professions at policy level